We have all heard about, if not seen the stories where people have chipped or broken their teeth.

 This type of cracking tends to be quite painful as it will expose the dentin and possibly the pulp too.

-The crack will run vertically down the tooth with distinct segments that can be separated.
+It might look like a hairline fracture, but the crack will run vertically down the tooth with distinct segments that can be separated.

 Larger teeth such as molars with multiple roots are easier to repair than those split teeth with just 1 root.

 A split tooth is often a result of a cracked tooth not being treated and the crack progressing.

 The size and position of the crack will determine how much or if the tooth can be saved.

 Beginning in the root the crack can spread up towards the chewing surface and through to the outer enamel of the tooth.

 They often show minimal signs and symptoms and may, therefore, go unnoticed for some time.